-No. There is a 24-hour processing time for transcripts.
+No. There is a 24-48 hour processing time for transcripts.
 The Registrar's Office is unable to process official transcript request on the spot.
-Student copies can be issued on the spot upon completion of a Transcript Request form.

-No. You may mail, fax, or complete a form at the Registrar's Office.
+No. Transcript request may be submitted by mail, online, or in person at the Registrar's Office.

-You must submit a request in writing to the Registrar's Office.
-A Verification of Enrollment form can be printed from RAIN, then mailed or faxed to the Registrar's Office.
-Forms can also be completed in the Registrar's Office, Sanford Hall, Room 210.
-The turn around time for such documents is generally 48 hours.
+A Verification of Enrollment form can be printed from online or through RAIN and then mailed or faxed to the Registrar's Office.
+Forms can also be completed in the Registrar's Office located in Sanford Hall, Room 210.

-Verification of Enrollment is usually processed within 48 hours from time of receipt of the request.
-This time may vary during registration and graduation periods.
+Verification of Enrollment requests are usually processed within 24-48 hours from time of receipt of the request.
+This time may increase during registration and graduation periods.

-The number of credit hours required to be considered full-time or half-time for enrollment certification purposes are as follows (this includes summer semester):
+The number of credit hours required to be considered full-time or half-time for enrollment verification purposes are as follows (this includes summer semester):

-You may print off a Major/Advisor Change form from RAIN or pick one up at the Registrar's Office.
-Signatures must be obtained from the current advisor and the new advisor.
-Completed forms should be returned to the Registrar's Office, 800 Georgia Southwestern State University Drive, Americus GA 31709-4379.
+You may print off a Major/Advisor Change form from RAIN or pick one up within the department you are declaring you new major.
+Completed forms should be returned to the administrative assistant within that department.

-Your new advisor will be listed on your GSW transcript on RAIN whenever the major change becomes official.
+Your new advisor will be listed on your unofficial GSW transcript on RAIN whenever the major change has been made.

 Yes.
-You will need to complete the Major/Advisor Change form.
-You will need to have your old advisor and new advisor sign the completed form and return it to the Registrar's Office.
+You will need to complete the Major/Advisor Change form and return it to the administrative assistant within the department.

-Students who have been out of school for one year or more (including a summer term) must first re-apply to the University.
-This form can be printed off of RAIN or completed at the Registrar's Office, Sanford Hall, Room 210.
-If you attended another school/institution after leaving GSW, you will need to request official transcripts be forwarded to the Registrar's Office, Georgia Southwestern State University, 800 Georgia Southwestern State University Drive, Americus GA 31709-4379.
-Please note: Readmitted students follow graduation requirements in effect at the time of readmission.
+Students who have been out of school for one year or more (including a summer term) will need to fill out an Undergraduate Re-Admissions Application.
+This application may be completed at the Registrar's Office located in Sanford Hall, Room 210 or completed online.
+If you attended another school/institution after leaving GSW, you will need to submit official transcripts along with your completed application and forward them to the Registrar's Office at Georgia Southwestern State University, 800 Georgia Southwestern State University Drive, Americus GA 31709.

-You will receive notification from the Registrar's Office about your admission status.
+You will receive notification in the form of a letter from the Registrar's Office regarding your re-admission status.
 We will also send you information regarding registration.

 The Application for Graduation for fall semester must be completed on or before December 1 prior to the academic year in which the degree is expected.
 The Application for Graduation for spring semester must be completed on or before May 1 prior to the academic year in which the degree is expected.
 Students who plan to graduate at completion of summer term must apply on or before September 1 prior to the year in which the degree is expected.
 Applications for graduation are available at the Registrar's Office and on RAIN (Registration and Academic Information Network).